EvoluxBR/verto-docs/_posts/2015-10-19-making-a-call.md

     incomingBandwidth: 'default',
     // Enable stereo audio.
     useStereo: true,
+    // Set to false to disable inbound video.
+    useVideo: true,
     // You can pass any application/call specific variables here, and they will
     // be available as a dialplan variable, prefixed with 'verto_dvar_'.
     userVariables: {